brilla-ai/brilla-ai/README.md

 ## Getting Started

-Information on app deployment and setup can be found [here](./streamlitDemo/README.md)
+- Information on app deployment and setup can be found [here](./streamlitDemo/README.md)
+- Examples of projects that utilize our work can be found [here](./examples/)

 ## Contributing